 - Black: Power and luxury.
 Often used for luxury product selling

 Choose A Recognizable Font

-When writing any form of content, whether it’s for your website or your advertising material, it’s important to choose a font that is not only easy to read, but is professional and consistent with the voice of your brand.
-Your font plays in a important role in you building a clear identity.
+When writing any form of content, whether it’s for your website or your advertising material, it’s important to choose a font that is not only easy to read but is professional and consistent with the voice of your brand.
+Your font plays an important role in you building a clear identity.